figtools/figgy.docs/docs/getting-started/deployment/select-type.md

 <br/>![Bastion Auth](/docs/images/deployment/bastion-auth.png)<br/>

 There is no limit to the number of accounts you can integrate with your Bastion account.
 Users will be provided a single long-lived AWS Keypair to authenticate with the bastion account.
-From there, MFA can be enabled and user will will be required input an MFA token when generating temporary sessions other accounts.
+From there, MFA can be enabled and users will be required input an MFA token when generating temporary sessions in other accounts.
 [Sign me up!](/docs/getting-started/deployment/bastion/)
 <br/>
 <br/>